 Kruger Park Entrance Gates

 There are several Kruger Park entrance gates.
 No- you can not just enter any where as they have the park fenced off to protect the animals and the people.
 We entered through the Paul Kruger Entrance Gate.
-You have to park your car an go inside to pay the Kruger Park Entrance Fee and you can buy a Kruger Park Map so you will know where you are going.
+You have to park your car and go inside to pay the Kruger Park Entrance Fee and you can buy a Kruger National Park Map there so you will know where you are going.
 Kruger Park is a huge national park, (7,523 sq mi) about the size of New Jersey, and you can just drive around and view wildlife from your vehicle.
 You can exit through other gates and you can leave and come back but they always ask to see your Kruger Park entrance fee payment receipt- so hold on to that!!
 We exited through the Malelane Entrance Gate.

 I snapped a few pictures at the Kruger Park Entrance Gate on our way in.
 I was amazed by the huge cactus bushes and the beautiful flowers the grew off of an otherwise dead looking tree- the Impala Lily blooms are pink and white on a small, succulent tree.